-The only exception to this rule would be if viewing the solar eclipse through a trained astronomer's telescope.
+The only exception to this rule would be if viewing the Solar Eclipse through a trained astronomer's telescope.
 But, even in this case, be sure that the professional solar eclipse filter specifically designed for a telescope, used for safely viewing the solar eclipse, is placed over the large telescope lens or telescope mirror(called an "entry filter"), NOT placed over the small eyepiece lens you would look through(called an "exit filter") .
 In the recent past, some cheap telescopes were sold with exit filters for solar observing; this was very unfortunate, as these exit filters are prone to damage by the heat from the Sun.

 To safely view a Solar Eclipse, prepare a box